Adelaide Ironside: Life

 Good as her reputation was in Rome she was soon forgotten in her native country, and no specimen of her work is in any of its national galleries.
 Three of her pictures, The Pilgrim of Art, The Marriage in Cana, and The Presentation of the Magi were sent to Australia and lent to the national gallery at Sydney, where Francis Adams found them about 1888 stored "in a sort of shed" as there was "not room enough in the gallery".
 Adams praised them highly, and suggested that room might be found in the Melbourne gallery by taking out three by George Folingsby, and putting Miss Ironside's pictures in their place.
 They eventually found a home in the dining hall of St Paul's College, Sydney University.

 The Marriage at Cana of Galilee was presented to the Art Gallery of New South Wales in 1992 by the Warden and Fellows of the college.

+Ironside was posthumously inducted onto the Victorian Honour Roll of Women in 2001.